 Critics Consensus: Goosebumps boasts more than enough of its spooky source material's kid-friendly charm to make up for some slightly scattershot humor and a hurried pace.

-Upset about moving from a big city to a small town, teenager Zach Cooper (Dylan Minnette) finds a silver lining...
+Upset about moving from the big city to a small town, young Zach Cooper (Dylan Minnette) finds a silver lining...
 [More]

 Critics Consensus: Slight yet ultimately absorbing, Jesus' Son makes effective use of its period setting and talented ensemble cast.